taindp98/Vietnamese-Chatbot/README.md

 Starting development server at http://127.0.0.1:8000/
 Quit the server with CTRL-BREAK.
 ```
-This message implies there is an API that are listening on the port 8000 of your machine.
+This message implies there is an API that is listening on the port 8000 of your machine.
 To call this:
 ```cURL
 curl --location --request POST 'http://127.0.0.1:8000/conversation' \
 --header 'Content-Type: application/json' \